Thursday, 18 October 2012

 I’ve revived Grandma Abson’s Seed Cake recipe for the 'Friends of Clifton Park Museum' to enjoy for their talk this month.
 This cake seems to have been out of fashion for some time and some people really dislike the taste so it’s a great pleasure to see everyone enjoying it and no objections to the taste of Caraway Seed.

 The origins of Seed Cake go back well before Grandma’s baking to the 16th century and it is said it was baked to celebrate the end of the sowing of spring wheat as well as harvest time in the autumn.
 Whatever the season, it fits the bill perfectly.
 Try it with a glass of Madeira or sherry or Yorkshire Tea!

 6 oz/150g plain flour with 1 tsp baking powder

 50g ground almonds

-Grandma’s tip : You can use any ‘seed’ – such as crushed anise, cardamom or coriander but the most popular is caraway.
+Grandma’s tip : You can use any ‘seed’ such as crushed anise, cardamom or coriander but the most popular is caraway.
 Sprinkle the top with demerera sugar before baking to give a crisp topping.